Summerhouse Buyer's Prep Guide

 Planning permission is asking if you can do certain building work around your house.
 It's not often you need planning permission for a building in your garden, but it is required in particular circumstances.

-More often than not, this is one of the first questions a customer will ask us.
+More often than not, this is the first question you have.
 And the answer is always… it depends.

-There are nine questions that will help you determine if your G&M will need planning permission and what you need to consider when choosing the position of your building in your garden.
+There are nine questions that will help you determine if your summerhouse will need planning permission and what you need to consider when choosing the position of your building in your garden.

 In accordance to planning law a permitted development (meaning you don’t need permission) is one that answers NO to all of the following questions...